 PIN FOR LATER

 This is where I usually add the cooked chicken.
 The last time I made this soup we cooked our chicken breasts in the Instapot.
 But you can bake the chicken, boil it, or cook it in a crock pot, as well.
 Add the cumin, garlic powder and salt to taste.
 Let this all simmer for 10 minutes or so while you clean up your dishes and then add the cannelloni beans.
-I like to take one of the cans of bean and puree it (with the liquid) and then add it for a creamier soup.
+I like to take one of the cans of beans and puree it (with the liquid) and then add it for a creamier soup.
 Simmer a little while longer while you prepare your garnishes.

 We like this soup with baked crispy corn tortilla strips.
 You can buy those in a bag but I think they are too expensive (and besides, they are fried so they have more calories) so I usually make my own.
 Just cut a few small corn tortillas in strips.
 Lay them out on a parchment paper covered cookie sheet and spray with a cooking spray like Pam.
 Then sprinkle a l little cumin and chili powder (or taco seasoning) and bake at 375 degrees until golden brown and crisp.
-Sorry, but I can’t remember how long that takes.)
+(Sorry, but I can’t remember how long that takes.)
 Prepped the same way, you can also make these in an air fryer.

 Serving up your low-calorie chicken tortilla soup